-1. Traffic:
+1. Traffic

-In the years that I have lived on the transfer of the traffic volumes have increased significantly.
-It travels at speed, too often ignoring the speed limit, along a stretch of road where there is no pavement or street lighting, making it unsafe for pedestrians and cyclists.
+In the years that I have lived on the traffic volumes have increased significantly.
+It travels at speed, often ignoring the speed limit, along a stretch of road where there is no pavement or street lighting, making it unsafe for pedestrians and cyclists.
 This development will greatly increase the volume of traffic including along Harts Hill Road, which is a particularly unsafe and windy stretch of road where there are already frequent accidents.
 Increased traffic volumes will pose yet further threat to the safety of pedestrians, cyclists and motorists.

-I understand that there has been no modelling for the proposed junction on Harts Hill Road presumably because any such junction would be inherently dangerous.
-It is not necessary to perform a traffic assessment to work that out.
+I understand that there has been no modelling for the proposed junction on Harts Hill Road.
+I can only imagine because any such junction would be inherently dangerous.
+You don't really need a traffic assessment to work that out.

-It is quite strange to see a proposed car park on Harts Hill.
-I really don't understand why one would be needed and this will simply be another venue for the sort of anti social behaviour that already goes on in the car parks on Bucklebury Common.
+I also gather that a car park is proposed on Harts Hill.
+It is unclear why one would be needed and this will simply be another venue for the sort of anti social behaviour that already goes on in the car parks on Bucklebury Common.